-Prerequisites CPJ 421#
+Prerequisites CPJ 421# and admission into relevant programme.

 The purpose of this module is to introduce chemical engineering students to the concepts of sustainable chemical engineering practices and their roles in circular economy and sustainable development.
 Topics to explore include: